jdmonin/JSettlers2/README.txt

 From the command line, make sure you are in the JSettlers distribution directory which contains both JSettlers.jar, settlers-server.jar and the "lib" directory.
+(If you have downloaded jsettlers-1.1.xx-full.tar.gz, look in the src/target directory for these files.)

-Start the server with the following command (server requires Java 1.4 or higher):
+Start the server with the following command
+(server requires Java 1.4 or higher):

   java -jar JSettlersServer.jar 8880 10 dbUser dbPass